bbondy/codingmath/README.md

 codingmath
 ==========

-Coding experiments spawned from coding math videos
+Coding experiments spawned from coding math videos and other resources